Teenage Mutant Ninja Turtles: Turtles in Time

-In 2005, the arcade version of Turtles in Time was revisited on newer consoles.
+In 2005, the arcade version of Turtles in Time was rereleased on newer consoles.
 A slightly altered version of the arcade game was included as an unlockable bonus in the 2005 game Teenage Mutant Ninja Turtles 3: Mutant Nightmare.
 On August 5, 2009, Ubisoft released a 3D remake of the game, Teenage Mutant Ninja Turtles: Turtles in Time Re-Shelled, available as a download for Xbox 360 via Xbox Live Arcade.
 A downloadable PlayStation 3 version was later released via PlayStation Network on September 10, 2009.